-CMOS transceivers chips using Terocelo’s patented True Software Radio (TRS) technology will be commercially available in about a year, when they can be integrated into mobile handset devices, a company official told MRT yesterday.
+CMOS transceiver chips using Terocelo’s patented True Software Radio technology will be available in about a year, when they can be integrated into mobile handsets.

 Known as TechnoConcepts until changing its name in June, Terocelo currently provides silicon germanium transceiver chips that enable communications with commercial protocols operating in spectrum from 800 MHz to 6 GHz, said Alan Varghese, Terocelo’s director of marketing.
-These chipset are most often used in infrastructure equipment like Femto/Pico Cell gear and other “market segments where power consumption is not the most critical issue and software upgradabilty and flexibility is,” he said.
+These chipset are used most often in infrastructure equipment like femto- and picocell gear and other “market segments where power consumption is not the most critical issue, and software upgradeability and flexibility is,” he said.